tbedford/Notes/README.md

   think that's a good idea and I need to write something up on that topic.

+* Neocities.org - a real throw back.
+Wonderful idea and there's some real creativity there.

 ## Scratchpad (a brain dump in progress)

 I was reading something on compression and it mentioned in passing